Tenkara: The Full Lowdown

 This development of different “solar systems” around specific figures in the tenkaraverse (!) is of course incredibly complex and probably impossible to fully describe.
 Instead, it is enough to know that (as with any activity that people are passionate about) there are some different schools…BUT, all schools in Japan have a very clearly traced relationship to what those good ol’ Shokuryoshi boys did to obtain food for their families.
 It is very far from “just make any old thing up and you can call it tenkara”…

 Within this generation – there was a small vanguard of ultra-gifted anglers who developed into technically brilliant practitioners.
-Affectionately termed the “Three horsemen” of tenkara – they were Yoshiyuki Mushu, Shin Takahashi and Masami Sakakibara.
+Nicknamed the "Tenkara Acrobats" – three of their prominent members were Yoshiyuki Mushu, Kazuo Fujiwara and Masami Sakakibara.
 Each one of them had special, next-level, skills that set them apart.
-While Sakakibara-san (Tenkara-no-Oni) is now distanced from that group, Takahashi-san and Mushu-san will still see each other and compare notes at various events.
+While Sakakibara-san (Tenkara-no-Oni) is now distanced from that group, Fujiwara-san and Mushu-san will still see each other and compare notes at various events.

 Changing direction again, you have the folks who follow a similar path to Sebata-san’s genryu exploration – such as Keiichi Okushi, Keiichi Ito, Jun Maeda and more.
 You can learn more about the 3 main river “types” (Honryu, keiryu and genryu) that are targeted for fly fishing and tenkara here: http://www.discovertenkara.com/whats-the-link-between-organised-violence-and-japa.html.